kaisan1994/frontend-project/README.md

 1. Follow the instructions and you will get API key for Google Map APIs.
 Skip the API restriction setting for now.

-2. After getting the API key, navigate to "Billing" using the hamburger menu on the to left corner.
+2. After getting the API key, navigate to "Billing" using the hamburger menu on the top left corner.

 3. On the bottom right corner of the page main content.
 Activate the free trail in the "Credits" section.